Analysis 2018 – Frequently Asked Questions

 How do we submit data?

-Data submissions are achieved via our Standardised Excel Spreadsheet (2018), emailed to the HRCS project management team.
+Data submissions are achieved via our Standardised Excel Spreadsheet (2018).
+Once completed, you will need to contact the HRCS project management team to arrange for secure transfer of your dataset.
+Our preferred method is via upload to a folder on OneDrive only your organisation (and the project management team) has access to.
 Further advice on the process of data extraction can be found in our Submission Guidance.

 Do we require a data transfer agreement to send you our data?